 - Drivers of motor vehicles must treat bicyclists in the same manner they would another car, truck or motorcycle.
 For example, if a bicyclists arrives at a stop sign first, the bicyclist gets to proceed first just the same as if they had been a motor vehicle.

-At the Law Offices of John Day, our award-winning attorneys have helped clients in wide variety of bicycle accidents – from collisions with motor vehicles to loose dogs chasing and causing accidents.
+At The Law Offices of John Day, P.C., our award-winning attorneys have helped clients in wide variety of bicycle accidents – from collisions with motor vehicles to loose dogs chasing and causing accidents.
 If you or a loved one has been injured in a bicycle accident and would like a free, no-obligation consultation, just give us a call.
 We handle all bicycle accident cases on a continency basis so we only get paid if we recover money for you and your family.
 Call us at 615-742-4880 (Nashville) or 615-867-9900 (Murfreesboro) or 866-812-8787 (toll-free).
 For more information on bicycle accidents, click here.